 Jack The Ripper once worked here, he thought.
 On these very streets, picking out women whose guts he wanted to see from the outside, and whose blood he wanted to spill.
 He thought about what that must be like, not from the whore’s point of view, but from the Ripper’s.

 Turning one’s thoughts to the contemplation of murder was a certain way to ease the boredom.
 Was that why Jack had done it?
-To feel his own pulse quicken as he felt their hot blood upon his face, stifled their screams with a gloved hand upon their soft lips.
+To feel his own pulse quicken as he felt their hot blood upon his face, stifling their screams with a gloved hand upon their soft lips.

 There was fear in taking a person’s life.
 Fear of being caught, fear of being damned to hell, fear that one’s prey might not get away.

 Guilt.
 There was guilt, too.
-Then again, he wasn’t so sure.
-For him, there was no guilt, but whenever he had killed, it was with purpose.
-The Dead London Project.
+Then again, perhapsperhaps not.
+For him, there was no guilt;; he had killed with a purpose, for the Dead London Project.
 Jack the Ripper was different.
-He killed wantonly, without purpose or reason.
+He appeared to have killed wantonly, without purpose or reason.
 Still, perhaps the Ripper had felt no guilt.
 Perhaps the thrill of murder had overcome those scant feelings of meaningless remorse.
 Perhaps knowing that he could slit a woman’s throat and pluck out her insides as easily as slitting open the wax seal of a letter, made the Ripper feel so powerful as to render his victims’ lives meaningless in his eyes.

 He must have felt like a god.
 A god of death and destruction, a killing angel.
 The whores—ants to be crushed beneath his feet.